Factbox: Rights, national unity, taxes - campaign promises in Spain's election

 - Promote robust economic growth, reduce inequality while staying the course on deficit and debt reduction

+- Increase investment in education to 5 percent of GDP.
+Focus budget on health, youth housing; boost investment in R&D, the green transition and infrastructure.

-- Gradual minimum wage increases, no social security deficit in five years, pension indexation to real inflation
+- Raise taxes for large companies and high earners.
+Gradual minimum wage increases, no social security deficit in five years, pension indexation to real inflation

 - Impose direct central rule in Catalonia to recover constitutional order after a failed independence bid